Back to Guides

 Modern hiking boots need minimal break-in.
 If a boot is painful out of the box, return it—it’s not going to magically get comfortable.

-• Wear them around the house first
+• Wear them around the house for a few hours each day during the first week

 Caring for Your Boots